interactivethings/swiss-maps/README.md

     make topo/ch-municipalities.json YEAR=2013

+## Custom Simplification

+To use a custom simplification, define the `SIMPLIFY` variable.
+For example, to create a really blocky version of Switzerland:

+    make topo/ch-country.json SIMPLIFY=400

+*Note:* The simplify parameter has [different meanings depending on the coordinate system](https://github.com/mbostock/topojson/wiki/Command-Line-Reference#simplification).

 ## Other Modifications

 For everything else you can modify the `Makefile` or run `ogr2ogr` and `topojson` directly.
 Mike Bostock's tutorial [Let's Make a Map](http://bost.ocks.org/mike/map/), the [TopoJSON wiki](https://github.com/mbostock/topojson/wiki), and [ogr2ogr documentation](http://www.gdal.org/ogr2ogr.html) should cover most of your needs.